NirmalyaLenka/crop-monitoring-system/README.md

 Electrical and Computer Engineering Student

 This project was developed as a practical IoT solution for greenhouse automation using Raspberry Pi, environmental sensors, and intelligent climate control.
+## this is just a trial version please visite the main file to see the project files.